janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 TO DO OR WISHLIST:

-- It con use only a esp32camera without the esp8266 board.
+- It can use only a esp32camera without the esp8266 board.
 - Add 1 or 3 more front lights, maybe also 4 backlights using ohms and transistors
 - Fix the way the sensor battery, know the correct pins or correct code
 - 3d printed battery docker station "like a robot vacuum"